Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Demonstration with real robot experiments

 \subsection{Discussion}

-Consequently, we illustrated the effectiveness of the eligibility traces method, and its improvement by the proposed adaptive and multiple time-scale eligibility traces.
-Compared to the simulation results, however, the learning curves of the real robot experiments are not stable yet, suggesting the need to develop new learning methods and regularization techniques that are robust to the noise occurred in the real environment.
-In particular, when using the eligibility traces, robustness is extremely important because stable learning gradients derived from the average of a large amount of data cannot be utilized.
-However, we have to take care with appropriate adjustment of the tradeoff between conservative learning and sample efficiency so as not to cause a reduction in sample efficiency for the sake of conservative learning.
+Consequently, we demonstrated the efficacy of the eligibility traces method and its enhancement through the proposed adaptive and multiple time-scale eligibility traces.
+However, when compared to the simulation results, the learning curves of the real robot experiments are not yet stable, implying the need to develop new learning methods and regularization techniques that are robust to noise in the real environment.
+Robustness is especially important when using eligibility traces because stable learning gradients derived from the average of a large amount of data cannot be used.
+However, we must exercise caution in adjusting the tradeoff between conservative learning and sample efficiency so that we do not reduce sample efficiency for the sake of conservative learning.

+Furthermore, in terms of RL theory, eligibility traces can be integrated not only with the actor-critic-based algorithms used in the preceding verification, but also with other algorithms, such as those suitable for discrete action spaces, such as SARSA.
+We used the actor-critic algorithm, which can handle continuous action space, in this paper because it is assumed to be used for robot control, but we should also evaluate its performance when combined with other algorithms.
+It is worth noting that, just as traditional eligibility traces were effective for RL with linear regressors, the proposed method for conservatively alleviating the problem caused by nonlinear regressors is expected to be effective for any DRL.